-How Pet Diagnostics Inform Our Medicine
+How Pet Diagnostics in Greenville Inform Our Medicine

 We build our veterinary medicine from science and facts.
 Since pets can’t tell us what’s wrong, we often rely on diagnostic equipment.
 Pet diagnostics are essential for leading us toward accurate diagnoses so we can prescribe the most effective treatments.
 At Greenville Animal Hospital, we offer our patients extensive in-house lab work, digital radiography, and ultrasonography.

-Learning from the Lab
+Learning from the Pet Diganostics Lab

 Our in-house lab is a frequently used resource that helps us in numerous medical cases.
 Having this technology in-house means you and your pet benefit from quick test results.
 From these findings, we derive a treatment plan—all in one visit.
 Common tests we run with our lab include: